Nafees10/qscript/spec/syntax.md

 ### Ranges:

-A data type `T` can qualify as a range the following functions can be called on
+A data type `T` can qualify as a range if the following functions can be called on it:
-it:

 ```
 T.empty(); // should return true if there are no more values left to pop